marcusonline97/KodbokenBlazor/README.md

 The scope is very great and we have a continual scope to maintain and improve upon the site.
 Here is a list following features we wish to entail.

-1. Having a set variety of users.
+1.Roles: Having a set variety of user roles.

 1.1: Developer/Administrator = Consists of developers who work on the site and make adjustments and changes to improve on what may be needed.